brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.6.13 =
-- Compatibility with Elementor and Elementor Pro.
+- Compatibility with Elementor version 3.7.2 and Elementor Pro version 3.7.3.

 = 1.6.12 =
 - Compatibility with Elementor and Elementor Pro.